neilireson/geospatial-point-benchmark/README.md

 ```

 #### Jeospatial
-Performance seems to be invariant to index size, queryRadius is not used
+Performance seems to be relatively invariant to index size, queryRadius is not used
 ```
 Benchmark                 (indexPoints)  (queryRadius)   Mode  Cnt    Score   Error  Units JeoBenchmark                      10000           1000  thrpt        70.986          ops/s